silvertheory/silvertheory/README.md

 ---

-📍 Moreno Valley, CA | Open to remote or relocation
+📍 Moreno Valley, CA
+🌎 Open to remote roles and relocation